Sale of Tickets (Sporting and Cultural Events) Bill

 Offences

-It's an offence for unauthorized individuals to resell tickets for designated events at more than 10% above face value.
+It becomes an offence to resell tickets for designated events at more than 10% above face value without authorization.
 For tickets with no face value (e.g., free tickets), only reasonable postage costs are permitted.
-It is also an offence to sell tickets before the primary retailer releases them, or to sell tickets not purchased from the primary retailer.
-Penalties include fines, and the possibility of confiscation orders under the Proceeds of Crime Act 2002.
-If a charity is involved in an offence, any recovered money goes to the charity.
+Selling tickets before the primary retailer has released them or selling tickets not purchased from the primary retailer is also prohibited.
+Penalties include fines, and the court may consider confiscation orders under the Proceeds of Crime Act 2002.

-The Secretary of State is required to consult with relevant parties to establish either a voluntary code for ticket refunds or an official ticket exchange facility.
+The Secretary of State must consult with relevant parties to establish a voluntary code for ticket refunds or an official ticket exchange for consumers.
+A report on the outcome will be presented to Parliament.

 Government Spending